best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

 In some languages 'private' state can be used to prevent access to parts of your class.
 In Python [truly private instance variables do not exist](https://docs.python.org/3/tutorial/classes.html#private-variables), so it is not possible to prevent access to any part of your class.
-The standard convention in Python is to prefix attribute names with a single underscores (`_my_class_attribute`) to indicate that users shouldn't be concerned with these attributes.
+The standard convention in Python is to prefix attribute names with a single underscore (`_my_class_attribute`) to indicate that users shouldn't be concerned with these attributes.

 In addition to private attributes, you can use the same naming convention to indicate that a method is 'private' and should not be used by users.
 This can be useful when writing reusable low-level methods within an object, analogous to breaking a large function down into multiple smaller functions.
 These private methods can then be called by high-level methods that are exposed to users.